ang-zeyu/infisearch/docs/src/search_configuration.md

 **`enablePortal = 'auto'`**

-The `enablePortal` parameter tells search-ui whether to use the fullscreen search UI for mobile devices when the original `<input>` is focused.
+This parameter tells search-ui whether to use the fullscreen search UI for mobile devices when the original `<input>` is focused.

 The default value of `'auto'` configures this according to mobile device detection (`true` if it is a mobile device), and also adds a simple window resize handler to automatically hide the corresponding UI if the window is resized.